MARTIN LUTHER KING DR.

 mind: where is the best place to honor a man like King?
 Should the street run through a

 the neighborhood, as in Chicago and Jersey City?
-In Little Rock, the street leads to the
+In Jackson, Mississippi, the street

 All of my memories of the civil rights movement are in black and white.
 I recall the